madsid/colorcon/README.md

 ###### Additions in services page and sliders fix

 - Bootstrap slider problems fix
 - Added team details in services page
 - minor changes

+# pre-ssj2-gohan

+- Reverted back to original palette
+- Moved caption to logo
+- New BG with 123rf #41204191
+- modified testimonials and added h3
+- Contact us
+ - New styling
+ - New Icons (font-awesome from bower)
+ - new extras - ihover - injection failed using bower - added required css to main.css